Arons & Solomon | March 10, 2020 | Articles

 What if the Depression Worsens During Divorce?

 Divorce is a highly upsetting time.
 It’s common for parents to experience high levels of anxiety and sadness.
 It can be especially triggering for those already suffering from clinical depression.
+According to recent studies, postpartum mothers can also experience depression.

 A depression diagnosis on its own is highly unlikely to influence a divorce settlement or custody arrangement, especially if the person with the diagnosis is seeking treatment.
 However, a custody arrangement can be re-evaluated if it is believed an untreated condition is interfering with the safety or best interest of the child.